johannaschmidle/Gordon-Ramsay-AI-Tutor/README.md

 2. **Game to learn TOPIC**, where RamsayGPT will create a game to help you learn the topic
 3. **Explain TOPIC**, where RamsayGPT will give an explanation of the topic

-Feel free to choose the option that best fits your personal learning style!
+Feel free to choose the option that best fits your learning style!
 But be careful, RamsayGPT gets impatient if you don't answer the prompts correctly :(

 ## Versions
 I have created three versions